 But even collapsed, these tupperware containers take up a bit of space (in order to make a zero waste kit practical, it needs to be easy to carry around all the time).
-That’s why I just got some reusable silicone bags like these; when not in use I can roll it up and it will take up very little space.
+That’s why I just got some reusable silicone bags like this one; when not in use I can roll it up and it will take up very little space.

 Turns out they’re not as ideal as collapsible tupperware, which, with a full-sized flat bottom is easier to eat out of (for example in street food scenarios).
 So, while the silicone bag is great for packed lunches and snacks, I still keep the collapsible tupperware in my purse.

 There’s one more step: travel silverware!
 Some travelers like to carry a full set of reusable cutlery with them, often with its own carry pouch and made of sustainable materials like bamboo.
 Me?
 I ordered one of these kits before realizing it took up way too much space for my liking.
 I just wanted something simple and easy to keep clean that can fits inside my collapsed tupperware!

 I also don’t like traditional “sporks” because they’re often awkward to hold, and the fork side has a knife’s edge that can cut my lips.
-So, I have a full sized stainless steel spork, and it’s perfect (not to mention easy to clean and indestructible).
+So, I have a full sized titanium spork, and it’s perfect (not to mention easy to clean and indestructible).
 Even in scenarios where my tupperware isn’t required, I can avoid using plastic cutlery by always having my spork with me.

 How to Go Zero Waste – Putting it all Together

 That’s a lotta kit!
 But it doesn’t take up a huge amount of space (I can fit it all in my purse), and if I know I won’t need certain components (like the travel mug), I can leave them behind.